 “Permission denied” Messages

-When du encounters directories your user account cannot read, it prints a warning and skips them:
+When du encounters directories your user account cannot read, it prints a warning and skips those paths.
+A direct scan of a root-owned directory often shows the problem:

 du: cannot read directory '/root': Permission denied

-This commonly happens when scanning system directories like / or /var.
-To include all directories in the total, run du with elevated privileges:
+This commonly happens when scanning system directories such as / or /var.
+To include all readable system paths in the total, run du with elevated privileges and keep the scan on the same filesystem:

 sudo du -shx /